vt-digital-libraries-platform/NOID-mint/README.md

 * Generate noid
 ```
 format .yml file to include appropriate ark shoulder which shoulder be in the same directory as the noid_ark.py file
+you can generate a single noid in the command line using noid -f [name of file].yml

 configure noid_ark.py with the four inputs the function takes: